iamsayan/wp-last-modified-info/README.md

 1. Go to "after activation" below.

 ### After activation ###
-1. After activation go to 'Settings > Last Modified Info'.
+1. After activation go to 'Settings > WP Last Modified Info'.
 1. Enable/disable options and save changes.

 ### Frequently Asked Questions ###

 #### Is there any admin interface for this plugin? ####

 Yes.
-You can access this from 'Settings > Last Modified Info'.
+You can access this from 'Settings > WP Last Modified Info'.

 #### How to use this plugin? ####